 Mark Walton, a member of the Bytown Railway Society, has held a presentation on the history of the line, a large part of which is available on the Internet.
 Mark has also included a list of new homes of the old rolling stock as well as a wealth of other information.

 Although rare, there are pages depicting boxcab electrics.
-This one not only shows Z-1-a 6714, but also a Z-4-a in the old CN livery with the 'stamp' logo on its side, as well as a number of other boxcab electrics from other North American railroads.
+This one used to show Z-1-a 6714, as well as a Z-4-a in the old CN livery with the 'stamp' logo on its side.
+However, those pictures appear to have been removed for whatever reason, although there are a number of other boxcab electrics from other North American railroads, of special interest being the boxcabs from the Butte, Anaconda & Pacific, which predate and largely resemble the Montreal boxcabs.
 Boxcab diesels are more common and there seem to be several pages on the 'net about these.

 For those of you who are into modeling but not too hot on building building from scratch, Model Die Casting make an H0 boxcab diesel kit which I'm attempting to convert into something resembling a Z-1-a.
 (If you do get hooked on this idea, note that MDC offer a track cleaing locomotive which is not shown on their web page; it's basically identical to their boxcab diesel although it has an additional door at each end like the CN boxcabs had.)